pengzhout/gpdb/src/backend/cdb/dispatcher/README.md

 * Gang creation and tear down:
 	* `AllocateReaderGang`: create Gang of type `GANGTYPE_ENTRYDB_READER`, `GANGTYPE_SINGLETON_READER`, `GANGTYPE_PRIMARY_READER` by specification.
 Gang reuage logic is included.
 	* `AllocateWriterGang`: create Gang of type `GANGTYPE_PRIMARY_WRITER`
-	* `DisconnectAndDestroyGang`: tear down a Gang of any type, but make sure no reader Gang exist before calling this routine for writer Gang
-	* `RecycleGang`: put a gang to reusable gang list if gang can be cleanup correctly including discarding results, connection status check.
+	* `RecycleGang`: put each member of gang back to segment pool if gang can be cleanup correctly including discarding results, connection status check (see cdbcomponent_recycleIdleSegdb), otherwise, destroy it.
 	* `DisconnectAndDestroyAllGangs`: tear down all existing Gangs of this session
 * Gang status check:
 	* `GangOK`: check if a created Gang is healthy
-	* `GangsExist`: check if any Gang exists for this session
 * Dispatch:
 	* `CdbDispatchPlan`: send PlannedStmt to Gangs specified in `queryDesc` argument.
 Once finishes work on QD, call `CdbCheckDispatchResult` to wait results or `CdbDispatchHandleError` to cancel query on error
 	* `CdbDispatchUtilityStatement`: send parsed utility statement to the writer Gang, and block to get results or error